blue-smoke-media/BSM/migration-notes.md

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION (WITH RESPONSIVE DESIGN CHECKED)

-Build out CTA form's for index page (CTA-audit, CTA-other) (not using contact.php vars) Apache - internal server server set server admin email remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory) php redirect or success page (CoBe) update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss
+Build out CTA form's for index page (CTA-audit, CTA-other) (not using contact.php vars) remove /html/ and .html from file path in Apache (/html/ -> drop html files into root directory)(learn regex?) php redirect or success page (CoBe) update scss mixins color-pallet from CoBe -> go and resave all scss files to update new vars in mixins.scss audit-cta font -> cabin

-php - all forms (CTA-quick inquiry, Footer-contact, CTA-other, CTA-Audit) (4 total)

-style drop-nav (index vs not)
+php - all forms (CTA-quick inquiry, Footer-contact, CTA-other, CTA-Audit) (4 total) style drop-nav (index vs not) plans page add a spam field on all forms

-plans page

 -COBE-
 404 page - from 404 page if go back a page from articles -> go back 2 pages (to not just redirect right back to 404 page)